matilogias/Auto-instruction-creator/README.md

 2. Run the script with the following command: python main.py
 3. Enter a project name, or open an existing project using the "Open Project" button.
-4. Click "Start/Stop Screenshot Mode" to begin taking screenshots.
-Click on the desired areas of the screen while in screenshot mode.
+4. Click "Start making screenshots" to begin taking screenshots.
-5. Click "Load/Edit Images" to view and edit the descriptions for each screenshot.
+5. Click "Edit descriptions" to view and edit the descriptions for each screenshot.
 6. Save the project as a Word document by clicking "Save to Word."

 ## License